fenok/react-router-typesafe-routes/README.md

 The `useTypedSearchParams()` hook is a (somewhat) thin wrapper around React Router `useSearchParams()`.
 It accepts a route object as the first parameter, and the rest of the API is basically the same, but everything is properly typed.

-Notable differences:

--   `setTypedSearchParams()` can also accept a callback, which will be called with the current typed search params.
--   `setTypedSearchParams()` has an additional `preserveUntyped` option.
+The only notable difference is that `setTypedSearchParams()` has an additional `preserveUntyped` option.
 If `true`, existing untyped (by the given route) search parameters will remain intact.
 Note that this option has no effect on the `state` option.
 That is, there is no way to preserve untyped state fields.

 > ❗ In the future, the library may provide the same improvements for state.
 For now, this can be implemented in the userland in the form of a custom hook.